 Another primary component of addiction treatment is having the support of others who are trying to recover.
 Many people feel entirely alone in their addiction, but group therapy can help with that.
 Through working with others, you’ll find that you’re not alone and you can receive the support you need.
 You will see that there are people who understand your struggles and can lift you up on those rough days.

 Melrose Recovery Group is here to provide you with treatment for your substance use disorder.
 Our staff wants to provide you with the tools you need to live the life that you deserve.
 Through our program, you’ll feel more connected to yourself as well as to others and build the confidence you need to stay clean.
-Some of the programs we provide here include the following:
+Some of the addiction treatment therapies we provide here include the following:

 If you’re ready to imagine a better life and pursue it, call us today at 866-271-3438.